 As a parish church, serving our community in West Dulwich and beyond, All Saints is here to journey alongside you as you grow in your story of life and faith.
 From the joy and celebration of baptism and marriage to the sadness and grief at the end of a life, we are supported by God’s love for each one of us.

-Funerals are always arranged in partnership with a local funeral director and we are happy to put families in touch with a firm who will support them professionally and sensitively.
-The ministers at All Saints can lead funeral services both in church and at local cemeteries and crematoria.
-We will always spend time with the family of the deceased to help us to make the funeral as personal as possible and offer ongoing support and care where that is appropriate.
+We can lead funeral services both in church and at local cemeteries and crematoria.
+We always spend time with the family of the deceased to make the funeral as personal as possible, and offer ongoing support and care if needed.